 Greehey Scholar Sarah Ann Cantu (B.B.A. ’15), shares her experience volunteering for Habitat for Humanity and VITA as a Greehey Scholar.

-Throughout the year, students visit local and state businesses where they interact with management and employees, ask questions and discuss business issues with organizational representatives, tour facilities, and establish professional contacts for future projects, internships and jobs.
+Throughout the year, students tour local and out-of-state organizations, discuss business issues with and ask questions of management, and establish professional contacts for future projects, internships and jobs.

-There are usually two or three interaction programs each semester.
-Some examples of businesses the Scholars have visited include NuStar, Tesoro Oil Corporation, Union Pacific, San Antonio Food Bank, Federal Reserve Bank, Interstate Batteries and Mutual Trust Company.
+Some examples of businesses the Scholars have visited include NuStar, Tesoro Oil Corporation, Union Pacific, Google, PayPal, LinkedIn, San Antonio Food Bank, Spurs Sports & Entertainment, Federal Reserve Bank, Interstate Batteries and Mutual Trust Company.

 The Forum on Entrepreneurship Breakfast Series is another opportunity for students to interact with business executives.
 Four breakfast meetings throughout the year feature prominent entrepreneurs who share experiences and insight with students, other business leaders, and community members.